giorgiacrosilla/biasontology/ontologies/we-think-we-know-what-other-people-are-thinking/illusion-of-transparency.md

 #### Can you create 10 scenarios compelling with the bias?

-*1*Job Interview Nervousness: Someone may feel extremely anxious during a job interview, assuming that their nervousness is apparent to the interviewer, even though the interviewer might not notice it as much.
+*1.* Job Interview Nervousness: Someone may feel extremely anxious during a job interview, assuming that their nervousness is apparent to the interviewer, even though the interviewer might not notice it as much.

-*2*Public Speaking Anxiety: A person giving a presentation might believe that their nervousness or self-doubt is evident to the audience, while the audience may not perceive these emotions as strongly.
+*2.* Public Speaking Anxiety: A person giving a presentation might believe that their nervousness or self-doubt is evident to the audience, while the audience may not perceive these emotions as strongly.

-*3*Romantic Confession: A person confessing their feelings to someone might believe that their romantic interest is clearly visible, whereas the other person may not pick up on these cues.
+*3.* Romantic Confession: A person confessing their feelings to someone might believe that their romantic interest is clearly visible, whereas the other person may not pick up on these cues.

-*4*Negotiation Stress: During a negotiation, one party might think their desperation or urgency is apparent to the other side, while the other party may not accurately interpret these internal feelings.
+*4.* Negotiation Stress: During a negotiation, one party might think their desperation or urgency is apparent to the other side, while the other party may not accurately interpret these internal feelings.

-*5*Embarrassment in a Social Setting: When someone is embarrassed in a social situation, they may assume that everyone around them notices and judges their embarrassment, though others might not be as aware.
+*5.* Embarrassment in a Social Setting: When someone is embarrassed in a social situation, they may assume that everyone around them notices and judges their embarrassment, though others might not be as aware.

-*6*Exam Stress: Students might feel overwhelmed during an exam, thinking that their stress is visible to their peers, even though others may be absorbed in their own concerns.
+*6.* Exam Stress: Students might feel overwhelmed during an exam, thinking that their stress is visible to their peers, even though others may be absorbed in their own concerns.

-*7*Hidden Disagreements in a Group Discussion: A team member may believe that their disagreement with a group decision is apparent to everyone, while others may not perceive the dissenting viewpoint.
+*7.* Hidden Disagreements in a Group Discussion: A team member may believe that their disagreement with a group decision is apparent to everyone, while others may not perceive the dissenting viewpoint.

-*8*Personal Insecurities in a Relationship: Individuals in a relationship may think that their insecurities are transparent to their partner, even if the partner is not fully aware of these internal struggles.
+*8.* Personal Insecurities in a Relationship: Individuals in a relationship may think that their insecurities are transparent to their partner, even if the partner is not fully aware of these internal struggles.

-*9*Workplace Frustration: Someone dealing with frustration at work may believe their dissatisfaction is obvious to colleagues, even if others are not picking up on these emotions.
+*9.* Workplace Frustration: Someone dealing with frustration at work may believe their dissatisfaction is obvious to colleagues, even if others are not picking up on these emotions.

-*10*Misinterpreted Facial Expressions: A person might believe that their facial expressions accurately convey their emotions, while others may misinterpret the expressions or not notice them at all.
+*10.* Misinterpreted Facial Expressions: A person might believe that their facial expressions accurately convey their emotions, while others may misinterpret the expressions or not notice them at all.

 #### Now consider the scenario "Romantic Confession" and give me a short user story from it.